SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 this.jaxbContext = JAXBContext.newInstance(object.getClass());
 ```

-The **JAXBContext** objects are used for XML manipulations.
+The **JAXBContext** object is used for XML manipulations.
 It provides an abstraction for managing XML/Java binding information.

 ``JAXBContext.newInstance(object.getClass())`` creates an instance of JAXBContext and ``object.getClass()`` is the class that you want to export or import, for example User, Address, Employee.